Read This First

 Prompt 2: This tactic seems to be especially problematic when close-synonyms overlap in their definitions such as “young man” and “child”.
 The prosecution and defense will choose the term for a defendant that best fits their agenda.
 Comment on this common scenario.

-The central claim is this: The scenario where close synonyms like “young man” and “child” are chosen to frame a defendant in a legal context is a prime example of the power of language to influence perception and judgment.
+In plain terms: The scenario where close synonyms like “young man” and “child” are chosen to frame a defendant in a legal context is a prime example of the power of language to influence perception and judgment.

-This middle step keeps the sequence honest.
-It takes the pressure already on the table and turns it toward the next distinction rather than letting the page break into separate mini-essays.
+This middle step keeps the thread moving.
+It carries the pressure already on the table toward the next distinction instead of letting the page break into separate mini-essays.

 One honest test after reading is whether the reader can use young man to sort a live borderline case or answer a serious objection about Connotative Equivocation.
 A good example should do more than decorate the point; it should reveal what would otherwise remain abstract.
 That keeps the page tied to what the topic clarifies and what it asks the reader to hold apart rather than leaving it as a detached summary.